2014 NBA playoffs: Conference Semifinals

-Game 4 of the Heat-Nets series saw LeBron James record a Heat franchise playoff high 49 points.
+Game 4 of the Heat–Nets series saw LeBron James record a Heat franchise playoff high 49 points.
 He eventually led the Miami Heat to their fourth consecutive Eastern Conference Finals appearance with a win in Game 5.

 With a Game 5 win over the Portland Trail Blazers, the San Antonio Spurs advanced to the Western Conference Finals for the third consecutive postseason.

 With a Game 6 win over the Washington Wizards, the Indiana Pacers made the Eastern Conference Finals for the second consecutive postseason.
-This also marked the first time since 1998-2000 that the Pacers made the ECF in consecutive seasons.
-As of 2023, this remains the Pacers’ most recent series victory.
+This also marked the first time since 1998–2000 that the Pacers made the ECF in consecutive seasons.
+This would be last playoff series victory by the Pacers until 2024.

 Conference Finals

-This year’s conference finals marked the first postseason (and the seventh time since 1972, when the current playoff system was put in place) in which the top two seeds played in the Conference Finals both in the East and the West.
+This year's conference finals marked the first postseason (and the seventh time since 1972, when the current playoff system was put in place) in which the top two seeds played in the Conference Finals both in the East and the West.

 With their Game 2 win over the Indiana Pacers, the Miami Heat set an NBA record by recording their 15th straight playoff series in which they earned at least one road win.

 With their Game 6 win over the Indiana Pacers, the Miami Heat made the NBA Finals for the fourth straight season.
 The Heat were the first team other than the Boston Celtics and Los Angeles Lakers to accomplish this feat.

 With their Game 6 overtime win over the Oklahoma City Thunder, the San Antonio Spurs made the NBA Finals for the second straight season.
 This marked the first time in franchise history that the Spurs made the Finals in consecutive seasons.